 While it is true that there are successful college dropouts, statistically speaking, they are not the norm.
 However, researchers in education and talent found the vast majority of the country’s success stories are college graduates, such as Sheryl Sandberg (Harvard), Jeff Bezos (Princeton), and Marissa Mayer (Stanford).

 In a study of 11,745 successful individuals from across the U.S., the vast majority had attended college – many of them attended elite schools.

 Researchers investigated how many of the wealthiest and most influential people graduated from college.
 They studied 11,745 U.S. leaders, including CEOs, federal judges, politicians, multi-millionaires/billionaires, business leaders, and the most globally influential people.

-They included the eight Ivy League schools, plus many of the top national universities and liberal arts colleges consistently high in the U.S. News rankings for both undergraduate and graduate education.
+They included the eight Ivy League schools and many of the top national universities and liberal arts colleges consistently high in the U.S. News rankings for undergraduate and graduate education.

 The number one reason why people are successful is access to mentors.
 In the early years, those mentors are professors, those are other students in college around you.

 Approximately 2 to 5 percent of all U.S. undergraduates went to one of the elite schools in our study.
 The people in the study attended elite schools at rates well above typical expectations.